cea-hpc/modules/MIGRATING.rst

 proceed the same way than used to keep track of the loaded modulefiles with the ``LOADEDMODULES`` environment variable.

+In case a conflict constraint toward a modulefile is set by an already loaded modulefile, loading the conflicting modulefile will lead to a load evaluation attempt in order for this modulefile to get the chance to solve the constraint violation.
+If at the end of the load evaluation, the conflict has not been solved, modulefile load will be discarded.

+.. warning:: On versions ``4.2.0`` and ``4.2.1``, a conflict constraint set by an already loaded modulefile forbade the load of the conflicting modulefile.
+This has been changed starting version ``4.2.2`` to better cope with behaviors of previous Modules version: an evaluation attempt of the conflicting modulefile is made to give it the opportunity to solve this conflict by using **module unload** modulefile command.

 .. _v42-prereq-constraints-consistency:

 Modulefile prereq constraints consistency